Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 As a result, we have removed all separate variables for each color type and merged them to simplify the declaration.

 Also, we have added `GetColor()` and `SetColor()` functions to ColorTools to perform operations on these color types.

+##### Moved ConfigCategory outside Config class

+We have moved ConfigCategory outside the Config class to better organize the enumerations relating to the configuration.